-For 2021, our Board designated that our "executive officers" (as that term is defined in the rules and regulations under the Exchange Act) are our Chief Executive Officer (Patrick J. McEnany), our Chief Operating and Chief Scientific Officer (Dr. Steven Miller), our Chief Financial Officer (Alicia Grande), our Chief Medical and Regulatory Officer (Dr. Gary Ingenito), our Chief Commercial Officer (Jeffrey Del Carmen), our Chief Compliance Officer and Chief Legal Officer (Brian Elsbernd), and our Chief Strategy Officer (Dr. Preethi Sundaram, whose title was Chief Product Development Officer during 2021).
-Each of our executive officers were employed by us for all of fiscal 2021, except for Dr. Sundaram, whose employment began on July 6, 2021.
+During 2022, our Board designated that our "executive officers" (as that term is defined in the rules and regulations under the Exchange Act) are our Chief Executive Officer (Patrick J. McEnany), our Chief Operating and Chief Scientific Officer (Dr. Steven Miller), our Chief Financial Officer (Alicia Grande), our Chief Medical and Regulatory Officer (Dr. Gary Ingenito), our Chief Commercial Officer (Jeffrey Del Carmen), our Chief Compliance Officer and Chief Legal Officer (Brian Elsbernd), and our Chief Strategy Officer (Preethi Sundaram).
+Each of our executive officers were employed by us for all of fiscal 2022.